 Types of Volcanic Eruptions

-Types of volcanic eruptions depend on various factors such as chemistry of magma, temperature, viscosity, volume, presence of groundwater, and water and gas content.
+Types of volcanic eruptions depend on various factors such as the chemistry of magma, temperature, viscosity, volume, presence of groundwater, and water and gas content.

 Following are the different types of volcanic eruptions:

 - Hydrothermal eruption: These eruptions include ash and not magma.
-They are driven by the heat caused in hydrothermal systems.
+They are driven by the heat caused by hydrothermal systems.

 - Phreatic eruption: This is driven when the heat of the magma interacts with the water.
-These eruptions to do not include magma and only ash.
+These eruptions do not include magma and only ash.

-- Phreatomagmatic eruption: This eruption takes place when there is the interaction between the newly formed magma and water.
+- Phreatomagmatic eruption: This eruption takes place when there is an interaction between the newly formed magma and water.

 - Strombolian and Hawaiian eruption: Hawaiian eruption has fire fountains while the Strombolian eruption has explosions due to lava fragments.

 - Vulcanian eruption: These eruptions last for a short period of time and can reach up to a height of 20 km.

-- Subplinian and Phinian eruptions: Subplinian eruptions reach up to 20 km height, while Plinian eruptions reach up to 20-35 km.
+- Subplinian and Phinian eruptions: Subplinian eruptions reach up to 20 km in height, while Plinian eruptions reach up to 20-35 km.